m-dorfman/hueautotemp/autohue_aws_deploy/README.md

 to help with sleep schedule and other things like seasonal depression.
 This project is meant to be deployed on AWS and is designed as a serverless application (other than an optional data collection pipeline).
 Lambda functions are cheap to run so this makes it viable but latency is a potential problem over the span of a day (you'll see a cost and latency analysis below).
-The lambda functions are Python and the infrastructure is written using AWS CDK for TypeScript.
+The lambda functions are Python (with Docker) and the infrastructure is written using AWS CDK V2 for
+TypeScript.

 ## How to deploy